LaunchCodeEducation/linux/content/configurations/virtualbox/mac-instructions/index.md

 ### Run the .dmg file

 A `.dmg` file is an Apple Disk Image file.
-This is often the type of file used to store software installers.
+Apple commonly uses this type of file (`.dmg`) to store software installers.

 Double click the `.dmg` file that we downloaded from the first step in this article.

+{{% notice note %}}
-If you are having trouble locating the file it is more than likely located in your downloads folder.
+If you are having trouble locating the downloaded `.dmg` file it is more than likely located in your downloads folder.
+{{% /notice %}}

 ![click-dmg-file](pictures/click-dmg-file.png?classes=border&height=650px)

 ### Start the Installation

-Once you open the `.dmg` file you will have a new window pop up on your screen.
-We want to double click the `VirtualBox.pkg` file.
+Once you open the `.dmg` file a new window will pop up on your screen.
+You will need to double click the `VirtualBox.pkg` file.
 This will open up the VirtualBox installer window.

 ![dbl-click-pkg-file](pictures/dbl-click-pkg-file.png?classes=border&height=650px)

 ## VirtualBox Installer

-Once the installer has started we will be prompted to allow the `VirtualBox.pkg` file to run.
+Once the installer has started you will be prompted to allow the `VirtualBox.pkg` file to run.
 Click the `Allow` button.

 ![installer-allow-picture](pictures/installer-allow-picture.png?classes=border&height=650px)